brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   # ...
   for epoch in range(n_epochs):
-    if args.pipeline:
+    if args.pipeline_parallel_size:
       loss=model_engine.train_batch()
     else:
-      # ... as before
+      # ... forward, backward, and update step as before
 ```

 As an important remark, when using pipeline parallelism, the micro-batch argument has a subtly different meaning: each batch of training data is divided into micro-batches that can be processed in parallel by the pipeline stages, as they are required for the gradient accumulation that follows.
 Therefore, it is important to set the micro-batch size (parameter `train_micro_batch_size_per_gpu` in config file) to a value greater than 1 to allow multi-stage parallelism.